reecebygrave1/Documentation/README.md

 ## constraints

-* Limited knowledge of css and js
+* Knowledge of css and js
 * The foundations champ china is.
 * Time we have to complete the website in.

+The reasons i have bulleted above are my constraints, they will limit my capability of sucsessfuly completing my wesbite to an acceptable standard.

 ## Benifits